braze-inc/braze-docs/_docs/_hidden/private_betas/canvas_v2_101.md

 ## I'm interested!
 How do I access Canvas V2?

 Support for Canvas V2 is currently in early access.
-Please contact your Braze account manager if you're interested in participating in the early access.
+Contact your Braze account manager if you're interested in participating in the early access!

 [1]: {% image_buster /assets/img_archive/canvas_v2_experience.png %}